lycheeverse/lychee/README.md

   -a, --accept <ACCEPT>
           Comma-separated list of accepted status codes for valid links

+      --include-fragments
+          Enable the checking of fragments in links

   -t, --timeout <TIMEOUT>
           Website timeout in seconds from connect to response finished